Principal Investigator

 Adrian Gilmore

 Adrian is an Assistant Professor in the Department of Psychological and Brain Sciences at the University of Delaware.
-As an undergraduate, he double majored in Psychology (neuroscience concentration) and Classical Civilizations at Colby College.
-He completed his PhD at Washington University in St. Louis, where he worked with Kathleen McDermott.
-He then became a postdoc, and later a research fellow, at the National Institute of Mental Health in Alex Martin's Section on Cognitive Neuropsychology.
-Adrian is broadly interested in the cognitive and neural processes associated with human memory retrieval.
-Outside the lab, Adrian can be found hiking, chasing frisbees, or playing Mario Kart with his 5-year old daughter. |
+As an undergraduate, he double majored in Psychology and Classical Civilizations at Colby College.
+He then spent several years working as a lab manager & research assistant for Daniel Schacter at Harvard University.
+He completed his PhD in Psychological and Brain Sciences at Washington University in St. Louis, where he was a graduate student in Kathleen McDermott's lab.
+He then became a postdoc, and later a research fellow, in the Laboratory of Brain and Cognition at the National Institute of Mental Health, where he worked with Alex Martin.
+Adrian is broadly interested in the cognitive and neural systems associated with human memory retrieval.
+Outside the lab, Adrian can be found rock climbing, chasing frisbees, or playing Mario Kart with his 6-year old daughter. |

 Graduate students